projectara/greybus-spec/source/introduction.rst

 The main functional chipsets on modules may communicate via a native
 |unipro| interface or via "bridges," special-purpose ASICs which
 intermediate between these chipsets and the |unipro| network.
-In order to provide a transition path for chipsets without native UniPro interfaces, the Greybus Specification defines a variety of :ref:`bridged-phy-protocols`, which allow module developers to expose these existing protocols to the network.
+In order to provide a transition path for chipsets without native |unipro|
+interfaces, the Greybus Specification defines a variety of :ref:`bridged-phy-protocols`, which allow module developers to expose these existing protocols to the network.
 In addition to providing an